Survive the Winter

 Tip 1: Test Baseboard Heating and Portable Heaters

 While we primarily heat with wood, we do (or rather did) have the option of using baseboard heating.
 When I first tested ours they set off our smoke detectors.
 This may have been due to dust being caught inside and on the heating elements where I couldn’t get at to clean out.
 It wasn’t until further testing and inspection that I noticed that the wires were frying on one of them.
 Well there went that and I turned them all off just to be safe.
 Our one portable heater that we had was being used so much that it went kaput.
 So heating with wood was now our only option.
+I do know a lot of people though, who like to take a camper van to go camping in (instead of a tent) and they like to use an RV battery to help them keep warm, but I guess it’s up to you to how you want to keep warm on your camping expedition.

 Tip 2: Check Smoke Alarms and Carbon Monoxide Detectors!